valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 * ENOENT: Specified command does not exist.
 * EINVAL: Invalid command arity specified.

-NOTE: The returned array is not a Redis Module object so it does not get automatically freed even when auto-memory is used.
+NOTE: The returned array is not a Valkey Module object so it does not get automatically freed even when auto-memory is used.
 The caller must explicitly call [`RedisModule_Free()`](#RedisModule_Free) to free it, same as the `out_flags` pointer if used.